-With Christmas being this weekend, that means lots of food and parties!
+With Christmas around the corner, that means lots of food and parties!
 Of course those of us who need to be on a strict gluten free diet don’t attend parties and intentionally eat gluten!
 However, whenever eating gluten free food that has been prepared in the same kitchen as gluten, we always run the risk of cross-contamination.

 Trust me, I know attending parties centered around food when you’re gluten free can be stressful, but they don’t need to be!
 It’s normal that you don’t want to stand out as the weird person that’s paranoid about food… I get it more than you know!
 I follow these rules when going to parties and don’t have to worry about getting sick!

 Call Ahead of Time: Don’t forget to be prepared and plan ahead!
 If you’re invited to a party at someone’s house call ahead and see what they’re serving.
 This way you can have an idea if there is anything you can eat.
 Also, ask the host if you can bring a dish for everyone (this way you know for sure you can eat something!).
 If you’re attending a party at a restaurant, call ahead and speak to the manager about gluten free meal options.
 If you don’t feel comfortable with their options or preparation, let the manager know you will be bringing in outside food due to your dietary restrictions (I do this all the time and have never had an issue).

 Avoid the Wood Cutting Board: Don’t eat anything that has been cut on a wood cutting board, or even if it’s just being used for cheese and fruit.
 The reason for this is because wood is porous, so no matter how much they’ve been scrubbed small amounts of gluten can stay in them.